SonnyBurnett/codechallenge/README.md

     heard of this rule, you can find a nice explanation here:
     https://www.khanacademy.org/math/pre-algebra/pre-algebra-factors-multiples/pre-algebra-divisibility-tests/v/the-why-of-the-3-divisibility-rule
     It is still possible to select a range that includes pandigitals with the excluded number of digits, but they will be skipped in the function.
+This is done to speed up performance.
+There is no use finding pandigitals that you know can never be prime numbers.
     The function returns the largest prime pandigital number for numbers with a number of digits that is in the specified range.
 If the range is (7,7), then only the largest pandigital prime number with 7 digits is returned.